FAQ

 FDC has a close relationship with a couple of good standard hotels which are close to town, markets and all facilities and offer Feeding Dreams volunteers a special accommodation rate.

-When you have confirmed your volunteering commitment, our Volunteer Manager can provide you with accommodation options, details and rates for your consideration.
+When you have confirmed your volunteering commitment, our Volunteer Coordinator will provide you with accommodation options, details and rates for your consideration.

-Feeding Dreams is happy to make your accommodation bookings at no cost to you.
+Feeding Dreams is happy to make your accommodation bookings at no cost to you or you could use one of the many hotel booking sites to select & book your accommodation.

 If you prefer alternate accommodation, we are also happy to book and confirm this for you.